7.01 Drug-Free College PolicySee version history

 A. All students are expected to attend classes, labs, and College activities unhindered by drugs.

-B. The unlawful manufacture, distribution, dispensation, possession, use, or being under the influence of drugs presents a hazard to students, employees, and property and is not permitted on College premises except by special written permission of the president of the College, or designee.
+B. The unlawful manufacture, distribution, dispensation, possession, use, or being under the influence of drugs presents a hazard to students, employees, and property and is not permitted on College premises.

 C. The College will maintain a drug-free awareness program for employees and students, and employees and students are expected to work together to maintain a drug-free teaching and learning environment.